Identifying Wild Mushrooms

 What is a mushroom?

-Benefits of befriending edible wild mushrooms
+Benefits of identifying wild mushrooms

 There are many gifts to making friends with wild mushrooms.
 Let's start with the immediate joy and pleasure of eating them.
 There are a variety of mushrooms all with different flavors and earthy aromas and every succulent bite tastes delish!
 This is just the start of an incredible life-long opportunity to connect with them.